dgroomes/browser-extension-framework/README.md

       code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.
     * For more information, see [RPC Framework](#rpc-framework)
-* `wiring/`
+* `api/`
-    * Th code in this directory is the main framework code.
-It depends on the lower-level RPC framework.
+    * The code in this directory is the public API for the framework.
+It exposes `BackendWiring` and `PageWiring` classes which must be called by user code.

 ## Browser Extension Framework